What is your interpretation of Acts 8:12-17 in regards to the people receiving the Holy Spirit and Simon the Sorcerer?

 Rom 10:9-10 … if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.

 Find a “Simon” today.
-It probably won’t be a sorcerer who crosses your path, but there will be many who need to hear about God’s grace.
+It probably won’t be a sorcerer who crosses your path, but there are many who need to hear about God’s grace.
 Tell them about the love of Jesus, the forgiveness He offers, and the redemption that can be theirs TODAY!

 …behold, now is the accepted time; behold, now is the day of salvation.
 (2 Corinthians 6:2)